Birational rigidity of singular Fano hypersurfaces: Proof of Theorem

-\begin{proof} First note that, by definition of singularity of type $(\d,\n)$, $V$ is normal.
-By the Lefschetz Hyperplane Theorem, $\Pic(V)$ is generated by the class of $\O_V(1)$, thus $V$ has Picard number one and, by adjunction, is a Fano variety of index one.
-Consider a general linear 4-space $\P^4 \subset \P^N$, and let $W \subset \P^4$ be the hypersurface cut out by $V$.
-Note that $W$ is smooth.
-Applying then the Lefschetz Hyperplane Theorem to $W \subset \P^4$ we see that $\Pic(W)$ is also generated by the hyperplane class, and hence the restriction map $\Pic(V) \to \Pic(W)$ is an isomorphism.
+\begin{proof} If $\dim V \le 3$ then $V$ is smooth and hence factorial.
+Assume then that $\dim V \ge 4$.
+The hypersurface $W \subset \P^4$ cut out by $V$ on a general linear 4-space $\P^4 \subset \P^N$ is smooth.
+By the Lefschetz hyperplane theorem, both $\Pic(V)$ and $\Pic(W)$ are generated by the respective hyperplane classes, and so the restriction map $\Pic(V) \to \Pic(W)$ is an isomorphism.
 Since $W$ is smooth, the class map $\Pic(W) \to \Cl(W)$ is an isomorphism.
 On the other hand, the restriction of Weil divisors (which is well-defined in our setting) induces an isomorphism $\Cl(V) \to \Cl(W)$ by an inductive application of \cite[Theorem~1]{RS06}.
 It follows that $\Pic(V) \to \Cl(V)$ is an isomorphism. \end{proof}

-We start by assuming that $V$ has terminal singularities.
-We will argue at the end of this section that essentially the same proof given under this condition also proves that $V$ must have terminal singularities in the first place.

-Under the assumption that $V$ has terminal singularities, it follows by Lemma~\ref{l:V} that $V$ is a Mori fiber space (over a point), and we can thus inquire about whether it is birationally superrigid.
-We shall assume that this is not the case, and proceed by contradiction.
-Then there is a birational map